Smarangk13/python-minigames/README.md

 # python-minigames
-A repository where I can paste the minigames I amde with python
+A repository where I can paste the minigames I made with python

+Originally planned to use these as minigames in a large scale game